imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### Variables and Data Types

-Variables are created to store the values and python has no command for creating variables.
-The variables are created when values are assigned
+Variables created to store the value and has no command for creating variables in Python.
+The variables created when values are assigned

 ```
 x=5